 Stress and scenario testing is also performed to enhance understanding of the Company's exposure to Accumulation risk and measure the potential impact of stress scenarios to the Company's solvency ratios.
-Stress testing performed covers natural catastrophe peril exposures and Realistic Disaster Scenario ("RDS") stresses measuring the loss impact to the business on manmade catastrophe scenarios covering accumulations and clashes across all classes of business.
+Stress testing performed covers natural catastrophe and man-made catastrophe exposures.
 Results are reported to the Risk Management Committee and Risk Committee.